-In "Debugging and Event Handling", settings for adding debug tracing and event hooks are available.
-In addition to enabling event callbacks, generation of type structures can also be disabled, in which case generated decode functionality will simply call user-created event handlers and not perform its own decoding operation.
+Constraints This section provides users with the ability to add or remove various types of restriction checks from the generated code.
+Debugging and Event Handling This section provides users with the ability to add debug tracing and event hooks.
+In addition to enabling event callbacks, generation of type structures can also be disabled, in which case generated decode functionality simply calls user-created event handlers and does not perform its own decoding operation.